April Showers Bring… Flooding?

 - If you live in an area prone to power outages and/or flooding, a generator is not only a good investment but almost a necessity.
 It’ll keep things running just when you need it the most and prevent costly repairs or loss of belongings.

 - Test your sump pump on a regular basis.
 Pour about 2 buckets of water into the pit to see if the pump comes on AND removes the water.
 Clean out the pit to prevent debris from jamming the pump (just remember to turn off the power to the pump first).
 Ensure the float is allowed to move freely.
 Check the discharge line outside to ensure it too is free of ice or debris and that it isn’t damaged.
-When it comes time to replace it, invest in a good quality pump designed to handle the worst of storms and not just a typical summer rain.
+When it comes time to replace it, invest in a good quality pump designed to handle the worst of storms and not just an average summer rain.

 - If you have a battery back-up sump pump, also check the battery.
-On average, a battery lasts two to four years, depending upon quality and usage.
+On average, a battery lasts only two to three years, depending upon quality and usage.
 During a power outage, a good quality pump and battery will continuously keep working for 8 – 24 hours.
-If you don’t have a battery back-up sump pump, seriously consider getting one installed in case of a power outage which usually occurs during rain storms.
+If you don’t have a battery back-up sump pump, seriously consider getting one installed in case of a power outage which usually occurs during severe rain storms.

 - Keep personal belongings stored off the floor or in waterproof containers so they won’t get damaged.